neon64/dotfiles/.config/README.md

     $ up

-On ArchLinux, this will use `pikaur`, on macOS, it will use `brew`.
+On Arch Linux, this will use `pikaur`, on macOS, it will use `brew`.
 It will also update various components (namely language-specific package managers).
 At the moment this includes: